TERMITE CONTROL

 What is the Termite Treatment Process?

-• Inspection: Our professional termite control specialist will thoroughly inspect your property to determine the extent of the infestation.
+• Inspection: Our professional pest control specialist will thoroughly inspect your property to determine the extent of the infestation.
 This includes examining the interior and exterior of your home, including basements, crawl spaces, and attics.

-• Identification: Once the inspection is complete, the specialist will identify the termite species and assess the level of damage caused.
+• Identification: Once the inspection is complete, the specialist will identify the species and assess the level of damage caused.
 This information helps determine the most effective treatment method.

-• Follow-up: After the initial treatment, regular follow-up inspections are essential to ensure the effectiveness of the treatment and detect any new termite activity.
+• Follow-up: After the initial treatment, regular follow-up inspections are essential to ensure the effectiveness of the treatment and detect any new activity.
 This helps in early detection and prompt intervention if required.

 The "Silent Destroyer"